A young boy works in a machine shop when he should be a school.

 To accelerate progress toward reducing and ultimately eliminating all forms of child labor, UNICEF and ILO call on governments to:

-- invest in social protection for vulnerable households, including social safety nets such as universal child benefits, so families do not resort to child labor
+• Invest in social protection for vulnerable households, including social safety nets such as universal child benefits, so families do not resort to child labor

-- strengthen child protection systems to identify, prevent, and respond to children at risk, especially those facing the worst forms of child labor
+• Strengthen child protection systems to identify, prevent, and respond to children at risk, especially those facing the worst forms of child labor.

-- provide universal access to quality education, especially in rural and crisis-affected areas, so every child can learn
+• Provide universal access to quality education, especially in rural and crisis-affected areas, so every child can learn.

-- ensure decent work for adults and youth, including workers’ rights to organize and defend their interests
+• Ensure decent work for adults and youth, including workers’ rights to organize and defend their interests.

-- enforce laws and business accountability to end exploitation and protect children across supply chains.
+• Enforce child labor laws and business accountability to end exploitation and protect children across supply chains.

-- working to improve children's access to formal or non-formal education and providing learning materials and other support to students, teachers and classrooms to ensure quality
+2. Working to improve children's access to formal or non-formal education and investing in education quality

-- working with governments to adopt and implement laws, regulations and policies that protect children from child labor and other forms of exploitation and abuse
+3. Working with governments to adopt and implement child labor laws, regulations and policies

 How to support efforts to stop child labor

-Sustained and increased funding – both global and domestic – is needed more than ever if recent gains against child labor are to be maintained.
-Cuts in foreign aid are impacting education, social protection and other humanitarian programs, threatening to push already vulnerable families to the brink — forcing some to send their children to work.
+Cuts in foreign aid affect education, social protection and other humanitarian programs — threatening to push already vulnerable families to the brink, and forcing some to send their children to work.
 Meanwhile, shrinking investment in data collection will make it harder to see and address the issue.

 HOW TO HELP